rkharal/prng_experiments/README.md

  This repository contains the following:

- 1) various PRNGs to test with in random.h
+ -various PRNGs to test with in random.h
- 2) a nth-bit summation test program to test for patterns in the n-th bit positions of random numbers
+ -an nth-bit summation test program to test for patterns in the n-th bit positions of random numbers -scripts to run experiments
+ -plot scripts to automate plot generation for visualizing summation results.

+ See USAGE instructions below

+ Further Information
+ Software PRNG and Hardware RNGs:

+ USAGE: